bruno-srio/avi2mp4/README.md

 That's my first personal Python project!

-The ideia it's to create a program with Python that converts files with the .avi extension to .mp4
+The ideia: Create a program with Python that converts files with the .avi extension to .mp4

 Why?